Montyscripts/Julie-2.0/README.txt

         pip install openai
 	pip install pyaudio

+Be sure to set your default web-browser as Microsoft Edge.

 Step 6: Open the script "Main.py" in Visual Studio Code and change 3 directories thats have to do with where the .png files are located for the script's GUI.